-- It’s a good strategy to keep critical items – like your passport, wallet, phone, bike documents, cash, and camera – somewhere intentional.
+It’s a good strategy to keep critical items – like your passport, wallet, phone, bike documents, cash, and camera – somewhere intentional.
 For example, carry them on your person, or in a tank bag that you always pop off the bike and carry with you.
-You can still get robbed if somebody jumps you, but it’s less likely than if those items were unattended on your bike.
+You can still get robbed – for example, if somebody jumps you - but it’s less likely than if those items were unattended on your bike.

 With soft luggage, many people worry about bag-slashing.
 I’ve never seen or heard of one of our soft panniers being cut with a knife, except the one I slashed myself because I wanted to see how hard it was.
 Besides having multiple layers of heavy duty, abrasion-resistant materials, there are also plastic stiffeners, foam, and external pockets to contend with.
 It takes a lot of sawing to get in, and you’d be hard pressed to remove something as large as a sleeping bag or camp stove before someone stops you.

 ‘Snatch and grab’ is a bigger risk than bag-slashing.
 Although it hasn’t happened to me personally, I’ve met people who’ve lost tank bags, duffles, and panniers (both hard and soft) to theft.
 In every single case, the theft occurred when they left their bags unattended and unlocked, sometimes sitting overnight outside a hotel.
 Obviously, if you leave your belongings unattended and don’t take precautions, they may not be there when you get back.